ElijahB09/ASCII-Pokemon-Game/README.md

 do that I discovered is that holding in a direction makes the player rapidly move in the entered direction and I simply think it looks funny.
 All in all, I had to code this on Pyrite in vim because I could not find a good way to go about programming with ncurses on Windows, if you have any tips on this, please let me know.

+SOME KNOWN BUGS
+-npcs will not attack the player (I was not able to get this done in time) -immediate seg fault (This occurs rarely, I'm guessing it occurs in a rare case where an npc tries to move but cannot.
+I have not been able to pinpoint the cause of the error yet.)